-A child’s play schemes provide us with a lot of information about the child‘s understanding of their world.
+A child’s play scheme provides us with a lot of information about the child‘s understanding of their world.
 Join and connect with their doll play while using language to facilitate continued play and language development.

 Bring Them Along on Errands

 Include your child in errands, so they are provided with an understanding of the function of the world around them.
 Each errand can be a springboard for language development as you describe why you are doing the specific errand.
 You are going to the cleaners because “Look, this coat Mommy can’t put it in the washing machine.
 The people at the cleaners will make the coat clean.
 When it’s all clean we are going to pick it up and take it back home, so we can wear it.“